 Replace the hard drive platters and spindle.

-Insert clock mechanism thru hold from the back and secure with included nut.
 Attach the hands and insert a battery.